-1.4 The National Estimated Dietary Intake
+1.2 The National Estimated Dietary Intake

-The National Estimated Dietary Intake (NEDI) for avilamycin is equivalent to less than 1% of the ADI.
-This calculation is considered to be a gross overestimate of the actual consumption of avilamycin as it assumes all slaughtered pigs were treated and contain residues at the MRL.
-This calculation used summary food consumption figures derived from the National Nutrition Survey 1995 data.
+The National Estimated Dietary Intake (NEDI) for sulphaquinoxaline is equivalent to <1% of the ADI.
+This calculation is considered to be a gross overestimate of the actual consumption of sulphaquinoxaline as it assumes all slaughtered poultry were treated and contain residues at the MRL.
+This calculation used summary food consumption figures derived from the 1995 Australian National Nutrition Survey data.
 It is concluded that the chronic dietary exposure is less than the ADI and the risk is acceptable.

-1.5 Acute dietary exposure
+1.3 Acute dietary exposure

-Neither the OCS nor the Joint FAO/WHO Expert Committee on Food Additives, have set an acute reference dose for avilamycin.
+Neither the OCS nor the Joint FAO/WHO Expert Committee on Food Additives, have set an acute reference dose for sulphaquinoxaline.